rogerxaic/EventStreams/eventstreams025.md

 ```
 {: codeblock}

+## Limitations

+When using the REST producer API, there is a limitation on the record key and value size.
+These limitations are as follows:
+* Maximum key size is 4 K
+* Maximum value size is 64 K

 ## API reference
 {: #rest_api_reference}

 For full details of the API, see the
 [{{site.data.keyword.messagehub}} REST Producer API reference ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/apidocs/event-streams){:new_window}.